 - While the Protectorate do not appear to have many installations of their own, they do appear to at least have relied on civilian supply ships according to some space NPC dialogue.

-- Given the fact that the Human flag does not match the Protectorate banner and is featured as a flag representing Humanity within the intro mission, it seems likely that the Protectorate is not the Human government itself, despite its evident importance to humanity.
+- Given the fact that the Human flag does not match the Protectorate banner and is featured as a flag representing Humanity within the intro mission, it seems likely that the Protectorate is not in fact the Human government itself, despite its evident importance to humanity.

-- As seen to the right of the "Academy" section, there are several easter egg npcs hidden among the crowd including much of the dev team, some Glitch with unused "hair" styles, and possibly some backers or beta characters.
+- As seen to the right of the "Academy" section, there are several easter egg npcs hidden among the crowd including much of the dev team, and some Glitch with unused "hair" styles.

 - The word "terrene" is in fact a real word, as opposed to a portmanteau of the words "terran" and "serene", it means of the earth or earthly.
 Fitting for a faction centered around Earth.